 At last, Earthlings (and anyone else watching) will know of their bravery.
 How angry loner Jyn Erso (Felicity Jones) was sprung from Imperial prison by the Rebel Alliance in order to exploit her connections to her scientist father Galen Erso and wheezing asthmatic extremist/freedom fighter Saw Gerrera.

 Like everyone else, I read all about reshoots and clashes over the tone of the movie.
 Whatever went on, director Garth Edwards’ vision of a gritty war movie won out.
 Ironically, even the Rebel Alliance are less ‘Disney’ than before; their dashing captains (like Diego Luna’s Cassian Andor), bump off informants, while abandoned waifs like Jyn die for the cause.

 I don’t think we really start to care about the new characters, not like we did with Rey, Finn and Poe.
-Sadly, Jyn, Cassian and the gang are foot soldiers who die in a land far, far away.
-But I liked Donnie Yen as a blind Jedi-lite, and Alan Tudyk’s sarcastic droid, and thanks to the weight of the franchise we do feel like we have a stake in their fight.
+Sadly, Jyn, Cassian and the gang are foot soldiers who died in a land far, far away, too long ago.
+My favourites were probably Donnie Yen as a blind Jedi-lite, and Alan Tudyk’s sarcastic droid, and thanks to the weight of the franchise we do feel like we have a stake in their fight.

 The best thing though, is the return of a certain Sith Lord.
 It’s carnage.